lake-lab/lake-lab.github.io/index.md

 ---

 ##### __Understanding intelligence__
-We are studying the ingredients of intelligence in humans and machines.
+We study the ingredients of intelligence in humans and machines.
 [Join us](/apply/).

 <hr class='invis'>
 ##### __Bulletin__